mdineenstevens/group9project/README.md

 * more details in ./tasks/seed.js

-* **step3**:In the project directory, run npm script ‘npm start’ to start QuizMe project.
+* **step3**:In the project directory, run npm script 'npm start' to start QuizMe project.

 * **step4**:The project will run on the http://localhost:3000/QuizMe